The call for applications for OSCE's JPO Programme is open till 18 March 2020

 - Completed first-level degree from accredited universities in a field of study relevant to OSCE's mandate.
 This may include degrees in: economics/environmental studies, educational/social sciences, international (criminal) law, terrorism studies, Central Asian or East European studies, peace and conflict studies, finance, accounting, human resources.
 Furthermore, graduates from recognized police and military academies are also eligible;

-- Professional fluency in English, both oral and written, and the ability to communicate clearly and concisely is mandatory;
+- Professional fluency in English, both oral and written, and the ability to communicate clearly and concisely is mandatory; Knowledge of other OSCE official languages, especially Russian, would be an asset;

 - Ability to establish and maintain effective working relations with people of different national and cultural backgrounds whilst maintaining impartiality and objectivity;

-- Previous work experience in a relevant field would be an asset;
+- Previous work experience in a relevant field would be an asset.